 - If you are 50 years plus, take advantage of the catch-up contributions offered to both 401(k) and IRA accounts.

-- If your employer doesn't deduct your retirement savings from the payroll or are self-employed, automate your retirement savings.
+- If your employer doesn't deduct your retirement savings from the payroll or if you are self-employed, automate your retirement savings.

 If you are unsure of how much you need to save for retirement, use this simple retirement calculator created by Bankrate.com.